-The macOS Monterey release date is creeping closer which means Mac users should start preparing for its arrival.
+The macOS Monterey 12.6 release date is getting closer and some Mac users might want to start preparing for the software’s arrival.

-If you want to try all of macOS Monterey’s new features and enhancements, but don’t want to wait for the official release date, you might want to give the beta a spin.
+So if you want to try macOS Monterey 12.6, you have a developer account, and you don’t want to wait for the official release date, you can take the beta for a spin on your Mac right now.

 - Be Ready to Downgrade